Harsh14901/COP290-TrafficEstimation/assignment1/README.md

 6. `-s, --skip-initial`: This flag will skip the initial process of selecting the points to transform the perspective.
 This causes the program to take up default points which are currently hardcoded.
 7. `-q, --quick`: This flag processes every third frame instead of the original FPS.
 This decreases the time taken to generate the output by a fraction of 3. **Note:** On a *i7* intel processor the program took 10 minutes to generate the output for a 6 minute video at full FPS.
 When this option was enabled the process completed in 3.5 minutes with only minor differences in the plot produced.
 8. `-t, --train-bg`: This option auto trains the background of the input video using some starting frames.
 By default the file `./input_files/empty.jpg` is used for background subtraction.
+9. `-m --method`: This option runs program on various parameters and plots the utility error vs runtime graph.
+The 5 options indicates the 5 different parameters that will be individually tweaked in each case.
+10. `-y --complete_analysis`: Runs a complete analysis by running model on 54 different set of parameters, and creates a database containing error, runtime for each set.

 To run the application with any of the command line flags specify it in the `args` parameter of `make run` For example